Drohobych Town Hall, designed by Marian Nikodemowicz, 1927-1929, Ukraine, photo Michał Pszczółkowski, all rights reserved

 The first wooden town hall in the middle of Drohobych's market square was built in the 15th century, after Casimir the Great had granted town rights.
 A brick, three-storey building with a tower and a clock was built shortly afterwards.
 In the 17th century, the town hall was extended in the Baroque style, but in 1829 the building was demolished due to its poor technical condition, and a new single-storey town hall was built in its place, according to a design delivered from Vienna.
 The unattractive, barracks-like architecture of this building led to the idea of another reconstruction shortly before the outbreak of the First World War.

 In 1913, the city council, in agreement with the Circle of Polish Architects, held an architectural competition, which received a lot of publicity among Galician designers due to the large number of participants.
 However, no first prize was awarded, only two second prizes (to Antoni Budkowski from Kobierzyn and Ferdinand Liebling from Krakow).
-The professional press was critical of the way the competition had been conducted, and the project was ultimately not realised due to the outbreak of the First World War.
+The professional press was critical of the way in which the competition had been conducted, and the project was ultimately not realised due to the outbreak of the First World War.

 The matter of reconstruction was revisited in the 1920s.
 Efforts for this investment were led by the municipal authorities with Mayor Leon Reutt in the lead.
 The architectural design was created by the prominent Lviv architect Marian Nikodemowicz (1890-1952 ), a graduate of the Faculty of Architecture at the Lviv Polytechnic, author of such projects as the Central Spa House in Morshino and the Abrahamovych Bursa in Lviv.
 The old building was partly demolished and transformed according to a new design, including the addition of a third storey.
 The consecration and ceremonial opening of the town hall took place on 29 September 1929.